 NRENs now have Pan-African political recognition due to the Strategy and its adoption by Heads of State and national agencies.
 Furthermore, the strategy document enables NRENs and RRENs to cultivate political support that can be used to identify funding opportunities, engage in high-level policy discussions, and the overall externalisation of RRENs and NRENs.

-Through AfricaConnect3, the partners will support engagement with user communities and more specifically Earth Observation communities in Africa: “GMES in Africa” (Global Monitoring for Environment and Security) and AfriGEO (African Group on Earth Observation).
+Through AfricaConnect3, the partners support engagement with user communities and more specifically Earth Observation communities in Africa: GMES in Africa (Global Monitoring for Environment and Security), and AfriGEO (African Group on Earth Observation).

 GMES is an initiative of the European Union and the European Space Agency (ESA) that is aimed at providing reliable and timely services related to environmental and security issues in support of users and public policy makers’ needs.
-“GMES in Africa” being the extension of the Copernicus project in Africa, GÉANT will support the African partners in interactions with ESA and EUMETSAT.
+GMES in Africa is the extension of the Copernicus project in Africa, GÉANT supports the African partners in interactions with ESA and EUMETSAT.